jhaand/ESP32_spacestate_switch/README.md

 configurable by the deployer of the spacestate.
 Fortunately the traffic will not be that high.
 So it's even possible to run it at home.

+As a real IOT project the software needs to be configured in several places.
+  * Your own webserver
+  * The NodeMCU with ESP32
+  * The global spaceapi repository

+It doesnt' matter where your start with these activities, as long as it all fits together in the end.
+It's the easiest to start with the PHP part and then the NodeMCU.
+Then you can check that the NodeMCU can talk to the webserver.
+After that you can update your `spaceapi.json` in the PHP code to check if the output file is updated correctly.
+Then you can can update the global spaceapi registry.
+Along the way, several issues will pop up before everything runs fine.
+But that remains part of development.

 ## SpaceAPI.json
 The webserver will serve a file with the most important data about your makerspace.
 Not just if someone's there or not.
 The spaceapi.json for